External trade of goods

 0.4 Purpose and history

 The External Trade department is in charge of detailed information on import of goods to Iceland and export of goods from Iceland.
 Figures on external trade in goods for the whole country exist from 1624 but figures on external trade in goods have been published regularly since 1862.
+0.5 Users and application

 Users are the public sector, international organisations, private companies, embassies, the media and the public, who use the data for various purposes, including economic and market research.
 The difference between import and export of goods shows the balance of trade, which is a good indicator of the nation's economic situation.
-Figures on external trade of goods are used in the calculation of current account, balance of payment and national accounts, as well as giving information on domestic demand.
+Figures on external trade of goods are used in the calculation of current account, balance of payment and national accounts, as well as giving information on domestic demand.0.6 Sources

 Information on external trade of goods is primarily based on customs declarations for imports and exports.
 The customs authorities register these declarations and the data are available electronically for Statistics Iceland.
 These data are checked and corrected as much as possible.
 Frequently the importer or exporter concerned is contacted in order to obtain further information or make corrections.
 Data on external trade are gathered from other sources as well.
 Thus the Icelandic Directorate of Shipping (Register of Vessels) and the Civil Aviation Administration, Flight Safety Department, supply information regarding purchases and sales of ships and aircraft, the importers or exporters concerned are contacted for further details.
 Statistics Iceland sends out inquiries regarding trading of ships and aircrafts abroad by Icelandic companies, quarterly to larger traders and yearly to SME's.
 The directorate of Shipping provides information on ships sent for conversions abroad.
 The companies concerned are subsequently contacted for closer details.
-As regards improvements of foreign vessels carried out by Icelandic companies, information is obtained from the relevant companies.
+As regards improvements of foreign vessels carried out by Icelandic companies, information is obtained from the relevant companies.0.7 Legal basis for official statistics

 Each importer and exporter is obligated to hand in to customs authorities a customs declaration for import and export of goods.
 Also Statistics Iceland contacts companies for information.
-The response burden due to that is minimum, since Statistic Iceland is in most cases is looking for further explanation of information previously given.
+The response burden due to that is minimum, since Statistic Iceland is in most cases is looking for further explanation of information previously given.0.9 EEA and EU obligations

-Regulations 1172/95 and 1917/2000 with later amendments and addenda.
+Regulations 1172/95 and 1917/2000 with later amendments and addenda.1.
+Contents

 1.1 Description of content

 In general, Statistics Iceland follows the guidelines given in the "United Nations: International Trade Statistics, Concepts and Definitions" as regards what to include in external trade of goods, how and when.
 The statistics extend to merchandise trade, and by a general definition any imports or exports of goods which add to or subtract from the stock of material resources of a country should be included in external trade statistics.
 A distinction is made between two systems of international trade in goods, the general trade system and the special trade system.
 The main difference between these systems involves the method of registering goods imported to customs bonded warehouses and free zones.
 According to the general trade system an item of goods is registered as import on entry into a bonded warehouse or free zone, whereas according to the special trade system such an item would be registered on entry into a country from a bonded warehouse or free zone.
-In Iceland the general trade system was replaced by the special trade system mid year 1998.
+In Iceland the general trade system was replaced by the special trade system mid year 1998.External trade of goods shows detailed information on import of goods to Iceland and export of goods from Iceland by countries (countries of origin for imports and countries of final destination (consumption) for exports), divided by various classifications.

 The basic classification and the most detailed one is the Icelandic Customs Tariff, which is an eight digits classification that complies with the six digits of the HS classification, with the addition of two digits that are used in some instances for more detailed breakdown according to Icelandic requirements.
 The current tariff entered into force on 1 January 1988, including approximately 8,000 customs tariff numbers.